top of page

 FLT

-Connect Your Device to the Internet in One Simple Step; No Meter Swap Required!
+Connect Your Device to the Internet in One Simple Step; No Meter Swap Required...Part 1

-Ever felt the headache of having to manually record meter readings?
-Or worse, only realizing your pipes have been leaking for days once that massive water bill arrives?
 It’s the same story for expensive industrial or medical equipment.
 You might have a million-dollar machine that works fine but isn't "smart."
 Because it can’t connect to the cloud, all that precious data stays stuck on paper, making it a nightmare to track trends or automate your workflow.
-We are currently de
+We are currently developing an AI-powered smart reader specifically designed for traditional analog meters. > This is more than just a sensor; it is the bridge connecting legacy equipment

 FLT